-B2B and B2C companies can sell through a single channel or through multiple channels that may include:
+B2B and B2C companies can sell through a single distribution channel or through multiple channels that may include:

-Here are three distribution examples:
+Here are three examples of distribution channels in marketing:

 |DIRECT TO END USERS||SELL THROUGH A DEALER NETWORK||SELL THROUGH A VAR (VALUE-ADDED RESELLER)|